 The Best 42 Inch Professional Counter Depth Refrigerators

-A family owned company located in Wisconsin.
-Their refrigerator is the best constructed refrigerator in the market.
-It does keep food fresher longer with a vacuum seal and magnetic crispers designed to keep air out of the refrigerator.
+Sub-Zero is another family owned company, this one based in Wisconsin.
+Their refrigerator is the best constructed refrigerators in the market.
+It keeps food fresher longer with a vacuum seal and magnetic crispers designed to keep air out of the refrigerator.

 They also have twin compressors to eliminate air transferring from freezer to refrigerator.
-Sub-Zero also employs an ingenious air scrubber, which scrubs the gases from spoiling food to eliminate cross contamination as well as to arrest the spoiling process.
+Sub-Zero also employs an ingenious air scrubber, which removes the gases from spoiling food to eliminate cross contamination as well as to arrest the spoiling process.
+Their water filter is the best in refrigeration.

 A wholly owned subsidiary of the Bosch Company.
-They are known for manufacturing columns or componentary refrigerators.
+They are known for manufacturing refrigerator columns.
 Thermador does not even manufacture this unit.
 KitchenAid is the producer of this solid yet unspectacular unit.
 Thermador, however, has the better rebate program with free dishwashers and hoods for qualified purchases.

 Which Do You Choose?

-Download the Yale Counter Depth Refrigerator Buyers Guide with features, specs and inside buying tips to all the brands.
-Well over 75,000 people have read a Yale Guide.
+Want to learn more about counter depth, professional and integrated refrigerators?
+Get the Yale Counter Depth Refrigerator Buyers Guide with features, specs and inside buying tips to all the brands.
+Well over 120,000 people have read a Yale Guide.